alex-free/tonyhax/anti-piracy-bypass.md

 When triggered, the APv1 and APv2 style copy protections will trigger an 'anti-piracy screen of death'.
 If you encounter an APv2 game that triggers this screen, then the specific game disc is not yet supported (this is a work in progress).
 In such a case please open an [Anti-Piracy issue](https://github.com/alex-free/tonyhax/issues/new?assignees=&labels=antipiracy&template=antipiracy-issue.md&title=) on the [Tonyhax International Github](https://github.com/alex-free/tonyhax) to let me know about this specific game which contains APv2 protection.
 I would eventually like every game that can trigger the anti-piracy copy protection routine when booted via Tonyhax International on a stock console to have a  bypass implemented for 100% compatibility.

-## Non-Stealth Mod-Chips (Irrelevant To Stock Consoles)

-Unlike the [original Tonyhax](https://github.com/socram8888/tonyhax), **Tonyhax International does not bypass anti-piracy checks that fail on consoles equipped with the original, old-style mod-chips** which spam SCEX strings to the CDROM drive controller constantly at all times. **Tonyhax International only bypasses the anti-piracy detection features that fail on stock consoles and prevent play on them**.
-This is a design decision to keep the Tonyhax International executable size small, and not a limitation of the patching method.

-If you have a non-stealth mod-chip and want to use Tonyhax International with a game containing either APv1 or APv2, you totally still can.
-You can patch out the anti-piracy functions for APv1/APv2 in most games with the [CD Image Patching](https://alex-free.github.io/aprip/#patching-the-cd-image) mode of [APrip](https://alex-free.github.io/aprip).
-And for all games with APv1/APv2 (including the ones in which CD Image Patching with APrip fails to find a match to patch) you can [Generate GameShark Codes](https://alex-free.github.io/aprip/#generating-gameshark-codes) that are able to be [applied by Tonyhax International](https://alex-free.github.io/aprip/#generating-gameshark-codes) to make these games work.

-If you are using generated APrip GameShark codes for an APv2 game, **you don't need the last one (which is in this format)** if you use Tonyhax International and the game has an [APv2 bypass](#apv2-bypasses) already implemented for stock consoles:

-`D0XXXXXX 001E`
-`80XXXXXX 0000`

-This is because the stock console bypasses already set this code, as it is the one required for stock consoles to successfully bypass APv2.

 ## EDC

 In addition to [APv1](#apv1) or [APv2](#apv2) protection, [most Dance Dance Revolution PSX games](#edc-protected-psx-games) contain an EDC-based protection measure.
 For the affected games, this protection is triggered when you burn the EDC protected PSX CD image with standard CD burning software, which in most cases will changes the EDC data when burning an EDC protected PSX CD image.